-Thomas Hegghammer has published widely on various aspects of Islamist militancy.
-He wrote Jihad in Saudi Arabia (Cambridge 2010) and co-authored the Meccan Rebellion (Amal 2011) and Al-Qaida dans le texte (Presses Universitaires de France, 2005).
-His articles have appeared in journals such as the American Political Science Review, International Security, Journal of Peace Research, International Affairs, International Journal of Middle East Studies, British Journal of Middle Eastern Studies, The Middle East Journal, Middle East Policy, and Studies in Conflict and Terrorism.
-He has also written for the International Crisis Group and Oxford Analytica.
-He previously co-edited Jihadica, a blog that covers developments on jihadist websites.
+I have published widely on various aspects of Islamist militancy.
+I wrote Jihad in Saudi Arabia (Cambridge 2010) and co-authored the Meccan Rebellion (Amal 2011) and Al-Qaida dans le texte (Presses Universitaires de France, 2005).
+My articles have appeared in journals such as the American Political Science Review, International Security, Journal of Peace Research, International Affairs, International Journal of Middle East Studies, British Journal of Middle Eastern Studies, The Middle East Journal, Middle East Policy, and Studies in Conflict and Terrorism.
+I have also written for the International Crisis Group and Oxford Analytica.
+I previously co-edited Jihadica, a blog that covers developments on jihadist websites.

 High-resolution pictures available below.
 Please credit "Christian Vinculado Tandberg/FFI".

 My work can be broadly described as actor-centered research on Islamist militancy.
 I combine in-depth historical research, fieldwork and social science methods to analyze the origins, ideology and behaviour of violent Islamist groups, mainly of the transnational variety.
 Like most people I am interested in understanding why al-Qaida emerged when it did and why it continues to attract recruits.